TheWelcomer/MorphSeg/library/README.md

 nlp = load_spacy_integration("en")

 # Process text
-doc = nlp("The unhappiness and preprocessing are irreversible")
+doc = nlp("The unbelievably disagreeable preprocessor unsuccessfully reprocessed the unquestionably irreversible decontextualization")

 # Access morphemes for each token
 for token in doc: